When jet engines fall apart, aircraft must stay intact | DW | 22.02.2021

 On board of UA328 on Saturday, it seemed that the containment ring made of ultraresistant Kevlar had withstood any impact and hindered the emergence of any debris.
 The aircraft stayed fully maneuverable and came in for an emergency landing in Denver 23 minutes after takeoff.
 No one on board or on the ground was harmed.

-The US National Transportation Safety Board (NTSB) has meanwhile shared its first investigation findings: One fan blade was fractured near the root, possibly due earlier metal fatigue in the hollow titan blades.
-An adjacent fan blade was fractured about mid-span and a piece of a blade was found embedded in the outer Kevlar containment ring.
+The US National Transportation Safety Board (NTSB) has shared its first findings: One fan blade was fractured near the root, possibly because of prior metal fatigue in the hollow titan blades.
+An adjacent fan blade was fractured about midspan, and a piece of a blade was found embedded in the outer Kevlar containment ring.
 The PW4077 engine powers early Boeing 777 air planes from the mid-1990s.
 The aircraft now affected has been in operation since 1995.

-The US aviation authority FAA as well as the Japanese and Korean authorities have now effectively grounded aircraft with this engine, on Sunday ordering more intense inspections.
-"The inspection interval should be stepped up for the hollow fan blades that are unique to this model of engine, used solely on Boeing 777 air planes," declared FAA Administrator Steve Dickson.
-Besides United in the US, only Japan Airlines and ANA in Japan and Korean Air in South Korea operate the effected version of the 777.
-At last count, 69 were still in active service, while 59 had been parked due to the pandemic.
+The US Federal Aviation Administration, as well as the Japanese and Korean authorities, have now effectively grounded aircraft with this engine, ordering more intense inspections on Sunday.
+"The inspection interval should be stepped up for the hollow fan blades that are unique to this model of engine, used solely on Boeing 777 airplanes," FAA Administrator Steve Dickson said.
+In addition to the US's United, only Japan Airlines and ANA in Japan and Korean Air in South Korea operate the affected version of the 777.
+At last count, 69 were still in active service, while 59 had been parked during the pandemic.

-Currently none of those are allowed to fly anymore, and it can be expected that the decline in traffic demand due to the coronavirus crisis will result in many of them getting permanently withdrawn from service.
+Currently none of those is allowed to fly anymore, and it can be expected that the decline in traffic demand because of the coronavirus pandemic will result in many of them being permanently withdrawn from service.